NarishSingh/MovieLibrary/README.md

 Running the app:

 1. Install the database and stored procedures: in Microsoft SQL Server, ensure you are using your System Admin login and are using Mixed authentication.
-The install script `DbEasyInstall.sql` has been combined and placed at the root of the repo for your convenience.
+The install script `DbEasyInstall.sql` combines all SQL scripts and has been placed at the root of the repo for your convenience.
 Running the script with define the database, create the necessary stored procedure for CRUD, and create the sample data for backend testing
-2. Connect app to your db: you will need to put your password into 2 config files in the app for the backend to test and run the code.
+2. Connect app to your db: you will need to put your Microsoft SQL Server password for your system admin login into 2 config files in the app for the backend to test and run the code.
 In both cases, you will add your `Password` in the `connectionString` value of the configuration.
-Note that by default system admin accounts are aliased 'sa', if you login differs you must update the `User Id` value accordingly <br/>
+Note that by default system admin logins are aliased 'sa', if you login differs you must update the `User Id` value accordingly <br/>
    `<connectionStrings>
    <add name="MovieLibrary" connectionString="Server=localhost;Database=MovieLibrary;User Id=sa;Password=;"
    providerName="System.Data.SqlClient" />
    </connectionStrings>`
-   <br/> These files are (from the repo root):
+   <br/> These files are, from the repo root:
     - MovieLibrary/MovieLibrary.Test/App.config
     - MovieLibrary/MovieLibrary.UI/Web.config
 3. Running the app will require IIS Express.
 If you plan to run the app from Visual Studio, you likely will have IIS